freelansire/DL_TL-dogs-breeds-Identification/README.md

 > Solution: Go to Runtime > Change runtime type > Hardware accelerator > GPU.

 #### License
-This project is open-source under the `MIT License`.
+This project is open-source under the `MIT License`..